AORadar/AORadar/README.md

 ![Code Coverage](https://img.shields.io/badge/coverage-80%25-yellow.svg)
 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg)

 AORadar is a cutting-edge radar tool designed to revolutionize your gameplay experience in Albion Online.
-This tool equips you with real-time information, giving you a competitive edge and empowering you to make strategic decisions while navigating the vast world of Albion
+This tool equips you with real-time information, giving you a competitive edge and empowering you to make strategic decisions while navigating the vast world of Albion.

 ## Key Features 🚀